The NBN Trust also has an important global role as it is the UK node for GBIF, the Global Biodiversity Information Facility.

 That recommendation was endorsed by OECD science ministers and in 2001, GBIF was officially established through a Memorandum of Understanding between participating governments.
 In 2004 a prototype data portal was launched and this was followed in 2007 with the launch of the global data portal.
 Most recently, in 2013 a new combined data and communication portal launched with major enhancements including unlimited data downloads and real-time indexing of published datasets.

-As well as acting as an important data node, the NBN has also contributed to GBIF in other ways.
-For example, NBN Secretariat staff helped with the development of guidance for dealing with potentially sensitive records and the NBN technical team, alongside colleagues from other countries, worked closely with GBIF on both the design and testing of the portal.
+As well as acting as an important data node, the NBN Trust has also contributed to GBIF in other ways.
+For example, NBN Trust staff helped with the development of guidance for dealing with potentially sensitive records and the NBN Trust technical team, alongside colleagues from other countries, worked closely with GBIF on both the design and testing of the portal.

 You can download the GBIF Country report for the UK for more information.